uscodingnerd/scrapy-techjobs/README.md

 # Scrapy tech jobs

 ### Dataset
 The program collects the jobs listings from 60+ tech companies.
+The program has run on a weekly basis since 2019.

 Attributes:
 | Column name                    | Descrpition                                             |